-Developer- Permissions the same as User plus ability to view the recordings.
+Developer- Permissions are the same as User plus the ability to view the recordings.

-Admin/Sysop- Permissions the same as Developer plus ability manage RevDeBug configuration.
+Admin/Sysop- Permissions the same as Developer plus the ability to manage RevDeBug configuration.

 The last configuration step in the installation process is uploading the license file.
 To obtain the license file, please contact us at:

 After obtaining the license and completing the previous steps, go to http://servername.your.domain.com you should see the license loading screen

 Upload your license using the “Choose File” button or drag and drop it to the area marked with the dashed line.

 Another option is to manually add a license file on the server.
 To do this rename the license file to “license.dat” and then transfer it to the server and place it inside the directory specified by REVDEBUG_VOLUME_PATH variable in the .env file (default is /var/revdebug/server/repo/).
 Then restart RevDeBug containers.

 You can check your license by navigating to the License page.
 Switch to

 Flight Recordertab and expand the settings list (top right corner with gears icon)

 - Read the name of the organization the license is issued to